-- 1. the main sexual victimization questionnaire administered through ACASI in English or Spanish - 2. the facility questionnaire administered to correctional officials - 3. an alternative questionnaire administered to a randomly selected 5% of the inmate sample via ACASI, in English or Spanish, that contains questions about other aspects of the prisoner's or jail inmate's time in their current facility - 4. an abridged version of the sexual victimization questionnaire, administered via paper and pencil, for prisoners and jail inmates who cannot be physically brought to the interview room due to medical or security reasons.
+- 1. the main sexual victimization questionnaire administered through ACASI in English or Spanish - 2. the facility questionnaire administered to correctional officials - 3. an alternative questionnaire administered to a randomly selected 5% of the inmate sample via ACASI, in English or Spanish, that contains questions about other aspects of the prisoner's or jail inmate's time in their current facility - an abridged version of the sexual victimization questionnaire, administered via paper and pencil, for prisoners and jail inmates who cannot be physically brought to the interview room due to medical or security reasons.

-BJS conducted the first NIS (NIS-1) in 2007, followed by NIS-2 during 2008-09 and NIS-3 during 2011-12.
+BJS conducted the first NIS (NIS-1) in 2007, followed by the NIS-2 during 2008-09 and the NIS-3 during 2011-12.
 Data collection for the NIS-4 was formerly scheduled to begin in January 2021.
-However, the challenges that correctional facilities have faced due to the COVID-19 pandemic made it infeasible to survey prisoners and jail inmates during 2021 or 2022.
-Due to concerns for the safety of prisoners, inmates, correctional staff, and data collection agents, as well as associated operational challenges, BJS temporarily suspended plans for data collection.
-BJS continues to monitor conditions and will start data collection as soon as practicable, which is tentatively planned for 2023.
+However, the challenges that correctional facilities faced due to the COVID-19 pandemic made it infeasible to survey prisoners and jail inmates during 2021 or 2022.
+Due to concerns for the safety of prisoners, inmates, correctional staff, and data collection agents, as well as associated operational challenges, BJS rescheduled data collection for 2023.

-From July 2021 to June 2022, BJS prepared for this collection by-
+In 2022, BJS prepared for the NIS-4 data collection by:

-- monitoring the COVID-19 pandemic to determine when data collection would become practicable - revising the survey instrument to reflect changing priorities and the latest guidelines about collecting information about sexual orientation and gender identity

-- submitting a 60-day notice to the Federal Register for the NIS-4 collection in jails - preparing an Office of Management and Budget (OMB) clearance package under the Paperwork Reduction Act (PRA) for the NIS-4 collection in jails - preparing an OMB PRA substantive change request for the NIS-4 collection in prisons.
+- monitoring the COVID-19 pandemic to determine when data collection would become practicable - revising the survey instrument to reflect changing priorities and the latest guidelines about collecting information about sexual orientation and gender identity - submitting a 60-day notice to the Federal Register and submitting an Office of Management and Budget (OMB) clearance package under the Paperwork Reduction Act (PRA) for the NIS-4 collection in jails - submitting OMB PRA substantive-change requests for the prison and jail NIS-4 collections.

 The Survey of Sexual Victimization (SSV), conducted annually by BJS since 2004, is an administrative data collection based on official records kept by correctional facilities in the United States.
-BJS administers the SSV to a sample of at least 10% of all correctional facilities covered under PREA and gathers information on allegations and substantiated incidents that occur each calendar year.
+BJS administers the SSV to a sample of at least 10% of all correctional facilities covered under PREA.